epforgpl/redflags/redflags-docs/docs/developer/cookbook.md

 Add the following lines to your `messages.properties` file(s):

 <pre>
-flag.MyIndicator.name=My indicator
+flag.lang.MyIndicator.name=My indicator
-flag.MyIndicator.desc=My indicator tests notices for condition1 and condition2.
+flag.lang.MyIndicator.desc=My indicator tests notices for condition1 and condition2.
-flag.MyIndicator.info=My flag when condition1 is true
+flag.lang.MyIndicator.info=My flag when condition1 is true
-flag.MyIndicator.info2=My flag when condition2 is true, where p1 is {p1} and p2 is {p2}
+flag.lang.MyIndicator.info2=My flag when condition2 is true, where p1 is {p1} and p2 is {p2}
 </pre>

+As you can see after `flag.`, we identify indicators by the name of their direct parent package and their simple class name.